edzuf/CrisprOpenDB/README.md

 ### Prerequisites

-Before using this program, go to the `CrisprOpenDB/` directory and download the spacer database (http://crispr.genome.ulaval.ca/dash/SpacersDB.fasta).
+Before using this program, download the spacer database in the working directory (http://crispr.genome.ulaval.ca/dash/SpacersDB.fasta).

-Then go the `CrisprOpenDB/CrisprOpenDB/` directory and dowload the sqlite file (http://crispr.genome.ulaval.ca/dash/CrisprOpenDB.sqlite).
+Then go to the `CrisprOpenDB/` directory and download the sqlite file (http://crispr.genome.ulaval.ca/dash/CrisprOpenDB.sqlite).

+Once these steps are complete, you must go back to the previous directory to run the program.

-### Execution
+### Running

-To run the program, you must launch the `CrisperOpenDB_HostID.py` file in the `CrisprOpenDB` directory.
+To run the program, you must launch the `CrisperOpenDB_HostID.py` file in the working directory.
-Here is an example of how run the program using a *Salmonella* phage genome and 2 mismatches:
+Here is an example of how to run the program using a *Salmonella* phage genome and a number of mismatches of 2:
 ```python
 python CrisprOpenDB_HostID.py -i Salmonella_161.fasta -m 2
 ```